nitishkumar9999/simple_editor/README.md

 ## Conclusion

 Vadic is still early.
-The DSL is complete and working.
+Few cases are not handled yet.
+The DSL handles everyday editing well — paragraphs, headings, lists, tables, code blocks, block quotes, links, images.
 The rope is built and the WASM boundary is clean.
 The benchmarks are honest about where the performance currently stands.

 The next concrete thing to build is true incremental reparsing — using the dirty flags and per-leaf block cache that are already in place, instead of reparsing the full document on every render.
 That alone would bring edit performance in line with navigation performance.

 After that the plan is to expand the command set.
-Math notation, cross-references, custom block types, etc....
-The architecture makes this straightforward — adding a block type means extending `BlockKind`, adding a parser branch, and adding a render case.
+Math notation, cross-references, custom block types, etc. The architecture makes this straightforward — adding a block type means extending `BlockKind`, adding a parser branch, and adding a render case.
 Nothing structural changes.

 The p-adic prime assignment is also something I want to test properly at some point.
 Right now prime 3 for list blocks was an intuitive choice, not a measured one.
 It might be the right call, it might not be.
 Worth finding out.